 Natural gas is odorless until we add mercaptan, an odorant similar to rotten eggs, to help detect leaks.
 If you smell natural gas or have a natural gas emergency, leave immediately and call us from another location.

 Natural gas is safe when properly used.
 Follow these tips to prevent accidents:

-- Have at least one smoke detector on each floor of a home or business.
+- Install and maintain at least one carbon monoxide detector on each floor of a home or business.

-- Keep an all-purpose fire extinguisher in your kitchen.
+- Keep an all-purpose fire extinguisher in a kitchen.

 - Follow a space heater's instructions carefully and use with proper ventilation.

-- Have a licensed electrician verify corrugated stainless steel tubing in your home is properly bonded and grounded.
+- Have corrugated stainless steel tubing inspected to make sure is properly bonded and grounded.